openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

 ### Group Configuration

 ```
-Thing heos:group:memberHash "name" [gid="123456789", name="name", model="modelName", ipAddress="192.168.0.xxx", type="Group", memberHash="123456789"]
+Thing heos:group:memberHash "name" [gid="123456789", name="name", model="modelName", ipAddress="192.168.0.xxx", memberHash="123456789"]
 ```

 *If group is configured by PaperUI the group UID is calculated by the Hash value of the group members*

-Required fields are the GID which is the PID of the group leading player and the type which is Group here.
+Required fields are the GID which is the PID of the group leading player.

 ### Defining Bridge and Players together